-Our host is Benjamin Dietsche, the young director of Relais & Châteaux Switzerland.
-He explains that Switzerland is home to nearly two dozen member hotels.
+Our host is Benjamin Dietsche, the (now former) director of Relais & Châteaux Switzerland.
+He explains that Switzerland is home to two dozen member hotels.
 They are located in all linguistic regions, from Geneva to St. Moritz and Lugano.
 And they range from city hotels to former palaces.

-As I would learn firsthand, the core idea of Relais & Châteaux is to preserve the essence of hospitality and cuisine.
+As I learned firsthand, the core idea of Relais & Châteaux is to preserve the essence of hospitality and cuisine.
 This means that the kitchens still use yesterday’s tried and true culinary techniques.
 But just as much, it means that the front of the house welcomes guests as friends.

 Relais & Chateaux Hotel Krone Regensberg

 My first home for the night is the upscale Hotel Krone Regensberg.
 The quaint town of the same name is still relatively unknown despite its close proximity to Zürich.

 Towering above a vineyard, Regensberg has a strategic location with supreme views of the flatlands below and the mountains in the distance.
 Yet when I first mentioned the name to friends, few knew this so-called "rainy hill."
 That's strange because the history of Regensberg dates back to the 13th century!

 Hundreds of years later, the town with its 57-meter draw well still appears in top shape.
 At Oberburg, all the houses are attached without gaps in between, forming a defensive wall against intruders.
 But during the course of time, this style of architecture had its drawbacks, too.